vidispine/hull/hull/README.md

 As highlighted above, when included in a Helm chart the HULL library chart can take over the job of dynamically rendering Kubernetes objects from their given specifications from the `values.yaml` file alone.
 With YAML object construction deferred to the HULL library's Go Templating functions instead of custom YAML templates in the `/templates` folder you can centrally enforce best practices:

 - Concentrate on what is needed to specify Kubernetes objects without having to add individual boilerplate YAML templates to your chart.
-This removes a common source of errors and maintenance from the regular Helm workflow.
-To have the HULL rendered output conform to the Kubernetes API specification, a large number of unit tests validate the HULL rendered output against the Kubernetes API JSON schema.
+This removes a common source of errors and maintenance from the regular Helm workflow. **To have the HULL rendered output conform to the Kubernetes API specification, a large number of unit tests validate the HULL rendered output against the Kubernetes API JSON schema.**

   For more details refer to the documentation on [JSON Schema Validation](./doc/json_schema_validation.md).

-- For all Kubernetes object types supported by HULL, full access to the respective Kubernetes object properties is directly available.
-This relieves chart maintainers from having to add missing configuration options and the Helm chart users from forking the Helm chart to add configuration options they need.
+- For all Kubernetes object types supported by HULL, **full configurational access to the Kubernetes object types properties is directly available**.
+This relieves chart maintainers from having to add missing configuration options one by one and the Helm chart users from forking the Helm chart to add just the properties they need for their confiuguration.
 Only updating the HULL chart to a newer version with matching Kubernetes API version is required to enable configuration of properties added to Kubernetes objects meanwhile in newer API versions.
 The HULL charts are versioned to reflect the minimal Kubernetes API versions supported by them.

    For more details refer to the documentation on [Architecture Overview](./doc/architecture.md).

 - The single interface of the HULL library is used to both create and configure objects in charts for deployment.
 This fosters the mutual understanding of chart creators/maintainers and consumers of how the chart actually works and what it contains.
 Digging into the `/templates` folder to understand the Helm charts implications is not required anymore.
-To avoid any misconfiguration, the interface to the library - the `values.yaml` of the HULL library - is fully JSON validated.
-When using an IDE supporting live JSON schema validation (e.g. VSCode) you can get IDE guidance when creating the HULL objects.
-Before rendering, JSON schema conformance is validated by the HULL library.
+To avoid any misconfiguration, the interface to the library - the `values.yaml` of the HULL library - is fully JSON validated. **When using an IDE supporting live JSON schema validation (e.g. VSCode) you can get IDE guidance when creating the HULL objects.
+Before rendering, JSON schema conformance is validated by the HULL library.**

   For more details refer to the documentation on [JSON Schema Validation](./doc/json_schema_validation.md).

-- Uniform and rich metadata is automatically attached to all objects created by the HULL library.
+- **Uniform and rich metadata is automatically attached to all objects created by the HULL library.**
   - Kubernetes standard labels as defined for [Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [Helm](https://helm.sh/docs/chart_best_practices/labels/#standard-labels) are added to all objects metadata automatically.
   - Additional custom labels and annotations metadata can be set hierarchically for:
     - all created Kubernetes objects or